NotThushar/CCEXTRAP/README.md

+# Fixed the line 133 & ssl error
 # CCEXTRAP (PHP)

 CCEXTRAP is a PHP script that allows you to generate multiple credit card numbers automatically according to the amount you want.
 In addition, this script is also equipped with a feature to check the status of the credit card, whether Live, Die, or Unknow.